General Tips for Modifications:

 Step-ups:

-Modification: Use a lower step height or switch to a sit-to-stand movement using a chair, mimicking the action but minimizing knee stress.
+Modification: Use a lower step height or switch to stationary knee lifts, mimicking the action but minimizing knee stress.

 5. Hip Limitations